mmartinezluis/aws-s3-js/README.md

 Upload files to an Amazon S3 bucket using JavaScript.

-[Finally: `aws-s3-js` now works straight out of the box with react-scripts 5 and Webpack 5, even if you have not configured your app to [polyfill Node Js core modules](https://stackoverflow.com/questions/64557638/how-to-polyfill-node-core-modules-in-webpack-5). `aws-s3-js` also works with react-scripts 4 straight out of the box.]
+[Special note: `aws-s3-js` now works straight out of the box with react-scripts 5 and Webpack 5, even if you have not configured your app to [polyfill Node Js core modules](https://stackoverflow.com/questions/64557638/how-to-polyfill-node-core-modules-in-webpack-5). `aws-s3-js` also works with react-scripts 4 straight out of the box.]

 ## Installation